 Launched in 2008, MobileMe was a subscription-based suite of online services and software created by Apple.
 It included features like Find my iPhone, a MobileMe photo gallery, chat facilities, online calendar, storage and other cloud-based services.

 MobileMe: Apple’s failed iCloud precursor

 Apple’s ill-fated iCloud precursor was an early attempt at running a cloud-based subscription service.
 Unlike today’s monthly offerings, Apple priced MobileMe at $99 as a one-off payment for an individual plan or $149 for a Family Pack.
 Cupertino also offered top-up options for those wanting to add storage.

-MobileMe was part of Steve Jobs’ “digital hub” strategy, announced soon after his return to Apple in the late 1990s.
+MobileMe was part of Apple CEO Steve Jobs’ “digital hub” strategy, announced soon after his return to Apple in the late 1990s.
 Apple had experimented with subscription-based internet services for Mac users since the early 2000s.
 MobileMe expanded these efforts to cover iPhone and iPod touch owners, while overhauling the service for OS X.